bruxy70/Garbage-Collection/README.md

 mode: single
 ```

 Or you can use the [blueprints](#blueprints-for-manual-update) I made for you.
-And you are welcome to create your own and share with the others.
+And you are welcome to create your own and share with others.
 </details>

 # Lovelace config examples